+Employer reserves only \$millions Asset coverage

+Assets [Council to complete]

+Past service liabilities

+Vested Benefits

-Employer reserves only \$millions Asset coverage Assets [Council to complete] Past service liabilities Vested Benefits excluding member accounts and reserves on both assets and iabilities The share of this deficit that is broa adly attributed to NSW Counci I is estimated to be in the order of \$xx as at 30 June
+The share of this deficit that is broadly attributed to NSW Council is estimated to be in the order of \$xx as at 30 June 2025.

 NSW Council's share of that deficiency cannot be accurately calculated as the Scheme is a mutual arrangement where assets and liabilities are pooled together for all member councils.
-For this reason, no liability for the deficiency has been recognised in NSW
+For this reason, no liability for the deficiency has been recognised in NSW Council's accounts.

-Council's accounts.
 NSW Council has a possible obligation that may arise should the Scheme require immediate payment to correct the deficiency.

--

 The key economic long-term assumptions used to calculate the present value of accrued benefits are:

 Investment return

 Salary inflation

 Increases in CPI

+Plus promotional increases